miftahul-huda/go-cloudsql-ssl/README.md

 # Go Cloud SQL SSL CRUD App

-A simple web app written in Go with CRUD operations for user data, connecting securely to Cloud SQL (PostgreSQL or MySQL) using SSL certificates.
+A simple web app written in Go with CRUD operations for user data, connecting securely to Cloud SQL (PostgreSQL) using Cloudsql Connector.
 The app can run locally or be deployed to Cloud Run or GKE.

 ---

 ## ✨ Features

 - CRUD User Data
-- Cloud SQL PostgreSQL or MySQL support
+- Cloud SQL PostgreSQL support
-- SSL connection using Cloud SQL client certificates
-- Switch DB type via config (`postgres` or `mysql`)
 - Ready for local development, Cloud Run, or GKE

 ---